 Family dynamics and communication building including the roles people play in the family, i.e. caretaker, enabler, rescuer.

-If you or someone you know is looking for treatment you can learn more about our admission process.
+If you, or someone you know, is looking for addiction treatment, you can learn more about our admission process.
 We also have a cost breakdown of our services.
-Contact us to find out more about our free telephone advice support.
+Contact us to find out more about everything we can offer to families and friends of our treatment clients.

-There are some general pieces of advice for anyone dealing with an addict that we have included below.
+There are some general pieces of advice for relatives or friends of people with an addiction, included below.

 What does not work